Joint Publications Research Service (JPRS)

 During the Cold War, the reports were primarily translations rather than analysis or commentary, balancing political coverage with scientific and technical topics.
 Over time, however, that scope expanded to cover environmental concerns, world health issues, nuclear proliferation, and more.

-This unique collection—fully searchable for the first time—features English translations of foreign-language monographs, reports, serials, journal and newspaper articles, and radio and television broadcasts from regions throughout the world.
+This unique collection—fully searchable for the first time—features English translations of foreign-language monographs, reports, serials, journal and newspaper articles from regions throughout the world.
 With an emphasis on communist and developing countries, this digital edition of Joint Publications Research Service (JPRS) Reports, 1957-1995, contains a wealth of hard-to-find social science, scientific, and technical materials translated from many languages; in fact, few libraries or institutions outside of the Central Intelligence Agency and the Library of Congress hold a comprehensive microform edition, especially for the first two decades following the founding of JPRS.

 Translated materials form a one-of-a-kind resource